Space-00/String/ro.md

 ◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾◾

-I developed Ronime from scratch all by myself so a solo developer needs feedbacks or ideas to make the app better, therefore, don't forget to open an issue for you ideas or bug report
+I developed Ronime from scratch all by myself so a solo developer needs feedbacks or ideas to make the app better, therefore, don't forget to open an [issue](https://github.com/Space-00/Ronime/issues) for your ideas or bug report

 Ronime screenshots: